sunbeam-labs/sunbeam/docs/manage-version.rst

 .. tip::

-    This script was implemented in v3.1.0, so using it to switch to any prior versions will then require referring to the man-vm_ section to switch versions again.
+    This script was implemented in v3.1.0, so using it to switch to any prior versions will then require referring to the manual-version-management_ section to switch versions again.

 The most common use case will be once you've had sunbeam installed for a while